symbol/symbol-docs/source/concepts/mosaic.rst

 Divisibility
 ============

-Determines up to what decimal place the mosaic can be divided.
-Divisibility of 3 means that a mosaic can be divided into smallest parts of 0.001 mosaics.
-The divisibility must be in the range of 0 and ``6``.
+Determines the decimal place to which the mosaic can be divided.
+Divisibility of 3 means that the smallest fraction a mosaic can be divided into will be 0.001.
+The divisibility must be in the range of 0 and 6.

 Initial supply
 ==============

 Indicates the amount of mosaic in circulation.
 The total supply must be in the range of 0 and ``9,000,000,000,000,000`` atomic units.

-NEM works with **absolute amounts**, removing the comma when the mosaic can be divisible.
+NEM works with **absolute amounts**.
 To get an absolute amount, multiply the amount of assets you want to create or send by 10\ :sup:`divisibility`.

 For example, if the mosaic has **divisibility** 2, to create or send 10 units (relative) you should define 1000 (absolute) instead.